Golden Days Festival

 Well if you don’t like it you can always just wait 20 minutes.
 The weather has mood swings day to day and even hour to hour.
 Sometimes it’s 60 degrees Fahrenheit (15-16 Celsius) but in the sun it feels 80 (27 C) and in the shade, it feels 50 (10 C).
 It’s usually the same as October in the Northeast United States at some point in the day but overall it’s windy and much more moderate due to being situated between the North and Baltic seas.

 3. Can you just take a train everywhere else in Europe?

 No. If you look at a map of Europe, Denmark is the land mass north of Germany and Copenhagen is on an island far east of that land mass.
 To take a train you would spend hours traveling over bridges and the entire rest of the country to end up in northern Germany.
 It’s much easier to take a plane anywhere and Copenhagen is a hub so we fly everywhere that we travel – but it is easy and cheap.

 4. Is there a king?

 No, Denmark has a queen – Her Majesty Queen Margrethe II.
 She smokes like a chimney and loves butter cookies.
-Marge replaced her father in 1972 and can trace her lineage back to the first king of Denmark, Gorm the Old, who reigned from 940-958.
+Marge replaced her father in 1972 and can trace her lineage back to the first king of Denmark.
+His name was Gorm the Old, and he reigned from 940-958.
 This gives Denmark the distinction of being the oldest European monarchy.
-Since the early 1500s all Danish monarchs have alternated names between Christian and Frederick.
+Since the early 1500s, all Danish monarchs have alternated names between Christian and Frederick.
 Margrethe is the first modern queen, her father was Frederick, so her oldest child, a son, is also named Frederick.